fa15073/big/start.md

 [//]: # "p 40"

   The French word for the *left hand* is *gauche*, and, as you would suspect, when we took this word over into English we invested it with an uncomplimentary meaning.
 Call someone *gauche* (GŌSH) and you imply clumsiness, generally social rather than physical.
 (We're right back to our age-old misconception that left-handed people are less skillful than right-handed ones.)
 A *gauche* remark is tactless; a *gauche* offer of sympathy is so bumbling as to be embarrassing; *gaucherie* (GŌ'-sha-ree) is an awkward, clumsy, tactless, embarrassing way of saying things or of handling situations.
-The gauche person is totally without finesse.
+The *gauche* person is totally without finesse.
-And the French word for the right hand is droit, which we have used in building our English word adroit (a-DROYT').
-Needless to say, adroit, like dexterous, means skillful, but especially in the exercise of the mental facilities.
+  And the French word for the *right hand* is *droit*, which we have used in building our English word adroit (a-DROYT').
+Needless to say, *adroit*, like *dexterous*, means *skillful*, but especially in the exercise of the mental facilities.
 Like gauche, adroit, or its noun adroitness, usually is used figuratively.
 The adroit person is quick- witted, can get out of diffcult spots cleverly, can handle situations ingeniously.
-Adroitness is, then, quite the opposite of gaucherie.
+Adroitness is, then, quite the opposite of *gaucherie*.

 2. love, hate, and marriage
 Misanthrope, misogynist, and misogamist are built on the Greek root misein, to hate.
 The misanthrope hates mankind (Greek an.